Portnoy Law Firm Announces Class Action on Behalf of StubHub Holdings, Inc. Investors

 LOS ANGELES, Dec.
-08, 2025 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises StubHub Holdings, Inc., (“StubHub” or the "Company") (NYSE: STUB) investors off a class action on behalf of investors in connection with StubHub's September 2025 initial public offering.
-StubHub investors have until January 23, 2026 to file a lead plaintiff motion.
+11, 2025 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises StubHub Holdings, Inc., (“StubHub” or the "Company") (NYSE: STUB) investors off a class action on behalf of investors that bought securities in connection with the Company’s September 2025 initial public offering StubHub investors have until January 23, 2026 to file a lead plaintiff motion.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or join the case via https://portnoylaw.com/StubHub-Holdings-Inc. The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors’ options for pursuing claims to recover their losses.